rafnixschaf/iota/sdk/typescript/README.md

 $ pnpm sdk build
 ```

-> All `pnpm` commands below are intended to be run in the root of the IOTA repo.
+> All `pnpm` commands below are intended to be run in the root of the iota repo.

 ## Type Doc